Department of Finance

 Upper-division FIN elective (3XXX or 4XXX level) or course in a finance track (major) 3

-Free Elective in Part C (lower or upper-division business electives) 3
+Free Elective (lower or upper-division business electives) 3

 Government-Political Science (core) 3